BGSU Poll

 The BGSU Poll conducts regular statewide polling in Ohio to better understand citizen views on a variety of issues and political preferences.
 A team of scholars working in the Bowling Green State University Democracy and Public Policy Research Network are responsible for developing and analyzing each poll.
 The BGSU Poll partners with the national polling firm YouGov to obtain representative samples for each survey based upon relevant demographic data.

-The Democracy and Public Policy Research Network at Bowling Green State University has released the findings of its October poll, a web-based poll of 1,000 likely Ohio voters conducted Oct.
-10-21, 2024.
+The Democracy and Public Policy Network in the Department of Political Science at Bowling Green State University has released the results of its first national web-based poll conducted from Feb.
+13-18, 2026, with insight from 1,200 U.S. registered voters.

 The poll was conducted under the direction of BGSU professors Dr. Robert Alexander, Dr. Melissa Miller, Dr. David Jackson, and Dr. Joshua Boston in partnership with YouGov.